 If the operation is performed under narcosis, then we’ll inform you about all risks of anaesthesia during your personal consultation.
 In order to reduce surgical complications, we give antibiotic medicine and an injection (LMWH) before every operation to prevent thrombus during anaesthesia.

 After the scar correction surgery, very rarely there may be inflammation, postoperative bleeding,or a problem with the wound.

 Surgical incision scars depend mainly upon patients’ skin and genetic predisposition which makes the scar a normal thin line, or thickened (keloid), or expanded (hypertrophia).

 You’ll get specific advice about your risks and possible complications from your personal doctor.

-If you have unsightly scars which you'd like to remove so you can return to your previous look, please arrange your free visit with our plastic surgeon Dr. Bernadett Lévay who will inform you about your possibilities.
+If you have unsightly scars which you'd like to remove so you can return to your previous look, please arrange your visit with our plastic surgeon Dr. Bernadett Lévay who will inform you about your possibilities.
 Your consultation doesn't oblige any commitment, so don't hesitate to contact us!